-In 1974, an instantly recognisable and iconic landmark of Route 66 was born - Cadillac Ranch.
-An art group known as the Ant Farm were commissioned to produce a piece of public art and they opted to demonstrate the evolution of the tail fin of the Cadillac.
-Thus, ten Cadillac's were half-buried, nose down, in the dirt.
+In 1974, a unique, recognisable and iconic landmark of Route 66 was born.
+A trio of artists from an art group known as the Ant Farm - Chip Lord, Hudson Marquez and Doug Michels - were commissioned to produce a piece of public art.
+They opted to demonstrate the evolution of the tail fin of the Cadillac and thus, ten Cadillac's were half-buried, nose down, in the dirt.

 These ten up-ended Cadillacs have appeared in numerous music videos and TV shows including the video for "Living in America" by James Brown, and in the movie "Cars" under the guise of the "Cadillac Range".

 It's an interesting thought that these cars have now spent longer buried nose down in the dirt than they ever did cruising the roads of Route 66!